KFreon/KaelsKabbage/content/posts/14-service-worker-updates/index.md

 - src/sw/sw.ts
 - src/serviceWorker.ts

-{{< inline "sw.ts (or sw.js)" >}} defines the service worker itself; It's purview over routes, strategies, cache behaviours, etc.
+`sw.ts (or sw.js)` defines the service worker itself; It's purview over routes, strategies, cache behaviours, etc.
 It's the external bit that runs outside your webpage.

-{{< inline "ServiceWorker.ts" >}} controls the behaviour of the service worker from the webpage; Registration and deregistration logic, which essentially controls installation and updates.
+`ServiceWorker.ts` controls the behaviour of the service worker from the webpage; Registration and deregistration logic, which essentially controls installation and updates.

 The below is from the generated files from create-react-app (using Workbox)